 Select Opera Credits:

 Set and costumes Così Fan Tutte Sydney Opera House and The Love for Three Oranges Staatstheater Mainz.
-Costumes designs include The Flying Dutchman, Norma, Roberto Devereux and Cavalleria Rusticana/Pagliacci for the Metropolitan Opera New York, Rusalka Lyric Opera Chicago Beatrice et Benedict Theater an der Wien, Don Carlo Bolshoi Moscow, Daphne La Monnaie Brussels, Messiah English National Opera, Opéra de Lyon and La Cenerentola Glyndebourne.
-For the Royal Opera House his work includes: Les Troyens also La Scala and San Francisco Opera, Aïda and The Tempest.
+Costume designs include The Flying Dutchman, Norma, Roberto Devereux and Cavalleria Rusticana/Pagliacci for the Metropolitan Opera New York, Rusalka Lyric Opera Chicago, Beatrice et Benedict Theater an der Wien, Don Carlo Bolshoi Moscow, Daphne La Monnaie Brussels, Messiah English National Opera, Opéra de Lyon and La Cenerentola Glyndebourne.
+For the Royal Opera House his work includes: Les Troyens, also La Scala and San Francisco Opera, Aïda and The Tempest.